IMIO/imio.updates/README.rst

 * -d, --doit : to apply changes
 * -p val, --pattern=val : buildout directory filter with val as re pattern matching
 * -b, --buildout : to run buildout
-* -a, --auth : enable/disable authentication plugins

-  * 0 : disable only
-  * 1 : enable only
-  * 8 : disable before make or function and enable after (default)
-  * 9 : don't do anything

 * -m val, --make=val : run 'make val' command (can use multiple times -m)
 * -i val, --instance=val : instance name used to run function or make (default instance-debug)
 * -f, --function : run a predefined function with arguments. (can use multiple times -f)